wiremock/api-template-library/amazonaws.com-lookoutvision/index.md

 ---
 slug: "amazonaws-com-lookoutvision"
-name: "Amazon Lookout for Vision"
+title: "Amazon Lookout for Vision"
 provider: "amazonaws.com"
 description: "<p>This is the Amazon Lookout for Vision API Reference.
 It provides\
   \ descriptions of actions, data types, common parameters, and common errors.</p>\